 Store this medication at room temperature, protect it from moisture, and keep it out of reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 Each clear-film-coated, light blue, capsule-shaped tablet engraved with "VIRACEPT" on one side and "250 mg" on the other contains 250 mg of nelfinavir.
 Nonmedicinal ingredients: FD&C No. 2 powder, silicon dioxide, calcium silicate, crospovidone, hypromellose, magnesium stearate, and triacetin.

 Each clear-film-coated, white, oval tablet engraved with "V" on one side and "625" on the other contains 625 mg of nelfinavir.
 Nonmedicinal ingredients: colloidal silicon dioxide, calcium silicate, crospovidone, hypromellose, magnesium stearate, and triacetin.

 The oral powder is an off-white, sweetened powder containing 50 mg nelfinavir in each level scoopful (1 gram).
 Nonmedicinal ingredients: aspartame, crospovidone, dibasic potassium phosphate, hypromellose, maltodextrin, microcrystalline cellulose, natural and artificial flavors, and sucrose palmitate.

 Who should NOT take this medication?

-- is allergic to nelfinavir or to any of the ingredients of the medication
+- are allergic to nelfinavir or any ingredients of the medication

 - ergot derivatives (dihydroergotamine, ergonovine, ergotamine, methylergonovine)